liferay-days/pod-sdk/doc/Errors.md

-rateLimitExceeded    | Too many requests have been sent within a given time span. responseTooLarge     | The requested resource is too large to return. unknownAuth          | The API server does not recognize the authorization scheme used for the request.
+rateLimitExceeded    | Too many requests have been sent within a given time span. responseTooLarge     | The requested resource is too large to return. unknownAuth          | The API server does not recognize the authorization scheme used for the request. corsRequestOrigin    | The CORS request is from an unknown origin.

 ## 404 Not Found